 About Cayla

-Cayla Stone is an Event Rider, Trainer and Instructor based out of Wellington, CO, with a particular interest in young horses, rescues, and teaching riders how to listen to their horses.
+Cayla Stone is an Event Rider, Trainer and USEA ECP Certified Instructor based out of Wellington, CO.
+She has a particular interest in young horses, rescues and teaching riders how to listen to their horses.
 After graduating from CSU in Equine Science in 2010, Cayla has built a successful program in Colorado, starting horses, taking on ‘problem horses’ and helping riders become more balanced and in tune with their equine partners.

 After competing in her first Mustang competition in 2012, Cayla started a non profit for Mustangs in 2018, Wild Rose Mustang Advocacy Group Inc., and that organization has expanded over the years, with Cayla working with over 200 Mustangs.
 Cayla has competed in the Extreme Mustang Makeover three times, making the Top Ten twice, and competed in the recently developed Mustang Classic competition, making the finals in 2025.
 In addition, Cayla has competed in Colorado Horse Rescue’s PEAK Trainer Challenge twice, earning second place in each.